profiseedev/azuredatafactory/documentation/Copy from Profisee REST API to CSV.md

 7.  codes – A comma separated list of member codes to return.

+8. You can find more information on these parameters on the Profisee
+    > REST API Swagger page.
+You can find it at https://&lt;host
+    > name&gt;/Profisee/rest.

 > <img src="./media/copyfrom_restapi_to_csv_9.png" style="width:4.624in;height:2.12279in" />

 1.  **x-api-key:** The Profisee API key, which is the Client Id for the user account you are using to connect to the Profisee API.
+The Client Id can be found in the FastApp Studio Accounts screen, within the Accounts and Teams admin area.
 This is entered in the Source tab.

 > <img src="./media/copyfrom_restapi_to_csv_10.png" style="width:3.25767in;height:2.71245in" />